alpacaaa/react-native-media-queries/README.md

 # React Native Media Queries

 This module brings media queries like functionality to React Native styles.
+Uses `React.Dimensions.get('window')` to determine width and height of the screen.

 ### Install